How can I safely help others during COVID-19?

 Safety is a priority and our collective aim should be limiting the spread of COVID-19.
 If you’re displaying symptoms, such as fever, coughing and difficulty breathing, self isolate and use the COVID-19 symptom self-assessment tool to determine if you need further assessment or testing.

-If you’re not displaying symptoms, always practice physical distancing by maintaining a two-metre (six foot) distance between yourself and others.
-You can achieve this my limiting activities outside your home, avoiding any gatherings and virtually connecting with friends and family.
+If you’re not displaying symptoms, practice physical distancing by maintaining a two-metre (six foot) distance between yourself and others.
+View other guidelines for social interactions on the restart plan page.

 If you’re a senior in need, call 2-1-1 or visit www.bc211.ca.
 If you’re interested in volunteering with seniors in your community, by checking in on them or dropping off supplies, you can also call or visit the website.
 The helpline is open 7 days a week.